Last updated: January 2026 · 8 min read

 Permit Issuance

-Receive approved permit after successful technical review and fee payment.
+Receive digital permit after successful review and approval

 Required Inspections

-San Jose requires minimum two inspections for solar installations: pre-installation structural review and post-installation electrical system verification.
-Inspectors will assess mounting integrity, electrical connections, and compliance with California Energy Code.
-Homeowners must schedule inspections through PBCE at least 48 hours in advance.
+San Jose mandates at least two inspections for solar installations: a pre-installation structural review and a final electrical and mounting system verification.
+Inspectors from PBCE will assess roof integrity, electrical connections, and compliance with approved plans.
+Homeowners must schedule inspections through the SJ Permits portal and ensure complete site accessibility during appointed times.

 Tips for Faster Approval in San Jose